alexlobera/leanjs_OLD_NX/www/src/pages/blog/are-you-the-perfect-react-graphql-student.md

 - Practical application - you’ll be hands-on coding throughout

-- Alumni support following completion of the React training course
+- Alumni support following completion of the React training
   <a name="conclusion"></a>

 If you think you’re ready to learn React, [get in touch today](#contact-us)!